Course Readiness Checklist

 - You have a variety of ways for students to ask questions and get clarification on concepts.

-- You have plans opportunities for students to engage with one another.
+- You have plans for opportunities in which students engage with one another.

 - Learning materials are provided in multiple formats (print and digital).